YYao-42/starter-hugo-academic/content/publication/Stimulus-Informed Generalized Canonical Correlation Analysis/index.md

 ---
-title: 'Identifying Temporal Correlations Between Natural Single-shot Videos and EEG Signals'
+title: 'Stimulus-Informed Generalized Canonical Correlation Analysis for Group Analysis of Neural Responses to Natural Stimuli'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here